solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 What if I want to send personalized attachments using a mail merge in Gmail?

 Tools like Mailmeteor or Mail merge with attachments will let you mail merge personalized attachments.
 It’s perfect when you want to send different attachments when emailing multiple recipients.
+If you want to learn more, we wrote a dedicated article about [mail merge in Gmail with attachments](/mail-merge-gmail/with-attachment).

 #### Mail merge Gmail Cc and Bcc